-A: The AOpen mainboard version appears as ppppp-x on the PCB, near the PCI slot and is enclosed in a white bordered box.
-The ppppp is the project code used by AOpen internally and -x is the version code.
-For example, for AP5T with 95152 project code and -1 version code, the mainboard version appears on the PCB as follows:
+A: The AOpen mainboard revision appears as Rev x.x on the PCB, near the PCI slot.
+For example, for AP5T revision 3.4, the revision number appears on the PCB as follows:

-Q: Why the AOpen mainboards (MB) do not have cache module expansion slot?

-A: Faster CPU speed requires more difficult and complex MB timing design.
+- Q: Why the AOpen mainboards (MB) do not have cache module expansion slot? - A: Faster CPU speed requires more difficult and complex MB timing design.
 Every trace and components delay must be taken into consideration.
 The expansion cache slot design will cause 2 or 3ns delay in PBSRAM timing, and the extended trace length to the cache module through the golden finger will further delay the timing by 1 or 2ns.
 This may result in unreliable system once the cache module and slot becomes worn.
 All AOpen MBs support 512KB PBSRAM onboard.
 For better performance (around 3% higher than 256KB), we strongly recommend you to use 512KB onboard.
 Otherwise, reliable 256KB is better than unreliable 512KB with cache module.
 AOpen is the first company to promote this concept since the fourth quarter of 1995.